1929–30 Kangaroo tour of Great Britain: Touring squad

 A total of 28 footballers were selected to go on the tour: 13 from clubs of Sydney's NSWRFL Premiership, 4 from clubs of the Toowoomba Rugby League, 3 from clubs of the Brisbane Rugby League premiership, 3 from clubs of the Ipswich Rugby League and 5 from elsewhere in country New South Wales and Queensland.
 In Sydney on 24 July 1929, the day before the Kangaroos were to sail to England, Queensland's Tom Gorman was named captain of the squad.
-He was the first Queenslander to captain a touring Kangaroos side and would be the last until Wally Lewis in 1986.
+He was the first Queenslander to captain a touring Kangaroos side and would be the last until Wally Lewis in 1986 (Herb Steinohrt was to have led the 1933–34 Kangaroos but declared himself unavailable to tour).
 South Sydney's Arthur Hennessey joined the tour as non-playing coach, the first such appointment till Clive Churchill in 1959.
 The tour manager was Harry Sunderland.

 The players were paid £4 10s per week from the time they left Sydney till they returned.
 The English and Australian Leagues agreed on strict rules prohibiting English clubs from signing the Australian players during the tour.